Enis Bytyqi: Würzburger Kickers

 In June 2017, Bytyqi joined 3.
 Liga side Würzburger Kickers signing a two-year contract.

 VfB Oldenburg

 On 22 August 2019, Regionalliga Nord side VfB Oldenburg announced that they had signed Bytyqi on a one-year deal.

 TSV Steinbach Haiger

 In July 2020, Bytyqi joined TSV Steinbach Haiger of the Regionalliga Südwest.
 He left the club after two years, after having torn his anterior cruciate ligament in February 2022.

+1. FC Magdeburg

+After two major knee injuries and two-and-a-half years without a club, Bytyqi returned to his former club 1.
+FC Magdeburg in February 2025, being assigned to the club's reserves playing in the Oberliga.
+He suffered a knee injury on his debut in mid-March, coming off early in a 2–1 win against VfL Halle 96.